Image

 Ready to Make Flipped Learning Work for Your Program?

-If your institution is exploring flipped classroom models, Immersify offers a flexible, curriculum-aligned way to put the principles into practice, without adding pressure to staff or systems.
+If your institution is exploring (or just discovering) flipped classroom models, Immersify offers a flexible, curriculum-aligned way to put the principles into practice, without adding pressure to staff or systems.

-Our interactive learning tools support pre-class engagement, self-directed study, and simulation-based preparation, freeing up in-person time for higher-order skills and clinical reasoning.
+Our interactive learning tools come equipped with everything you need to support pre-class engagement, self-directed study, and simulation-based preparation, freeing up in-person time for higher-order skills and clinical reasoning.

 Whether you’re in dental, nursing, or allied health education, Immersify helps you implement flipped learning at scale, with no need for extra resources or complicated integrations.